 1. What does it mean to damage a communication device to prevent help?

-A prosecutor must prove three elements in order to successfully convict a person of damaging a communication device with the intent to prevent hep.
+A prosecutor must prove three elements successfully to convict you of damaging a communication device with the intent to prevent help.
 These elements are:

-- The defendant removed, injured, destroyed, damaged, or obstructed the use of any wireless communication device;
+- You removed, injured, destroyed, damaged, or obstructed the use of any wireless communication device;

-- In interfering with the device, the defendant intended to prevent a person from asking for help or notifying law enforcement of a crime.1
+- In interfering with the device, you intended to prevent a person from asking for help or notifying law enforcement of a crime.1

 California law states that “maliciously” means an act done: